mmu-webdesign/l5-portfolio-template/the-brief.md

 -  Responsive web design.

--  The site should be highly usable, following the design for all ethos.
+-  The site should be highly usable, following the *design for all* ethos.

-- Accessibility - Conformance to Web Content Accessibility Guidelines (WCAG) 2.0.
-See the accompanying [WCAG checklist](https://webaim.org/standards/wcag/WCAG2Checklist.pdf) and [checklist support](../../raw/master/support/WCAG2_checklist_support.doc) documents (SP5).
+- Accessibility - Conformance to Web Content Accessibility Guidelines (WCAG) 2.1.

 - SEO (Search Engine Optimization) - all pages should have relevant titles and meta descriptions for good SEO.
 All written content should be written with SEO in mind (use of keywords, link text etc.).

-`*` *Images, text and video are illustrative.
-Imagine they are examples to brief some 'in-house' employees on how the rest of the site could be completed.
+**Images, text and video are illustrative**.

+>Imagine they are examples to brief some 'in-house' employees on how the rest of the site could be completed.
 The assignment does not require pages and pages of content.
-Any content produced must be of a high quality, grammar and spell checked, optimised for the web.*
+Any content produced must be of a high quality, grammar and spell checked, optimised for the web.

 ## Technical requirements